speznastech/speznastech/README.md

 ## Hi there 👋
-I´m Justin, a developer who enjoys building websites and Windows software.
+I´m Justin, a developer who enjoys building websites and Windows software from Germany

 I work with **C++**, **JavaScript**, **HTML** and **CSS**.